akorez/ECommerceApp/README.md

 ## Features

 - User authentication with JWT
-- Product catalog and browsing
+- Product category and browsing
-- Shopping cart management
+- Generic Component and Http Client in Angular
+- Bootstrap and Bootstrap Validation
-- Checkout and payment processing
+- Node.js and Express

 ## Requirements